hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 # azurerm_databricks_workspace

 ~> **NOTE:** Some Databricks Workspace features are in Private Preview(e.g. Private Link Endpoint, Notebook Customer Managed Key, etc.) and potentially subject to breaking change without notice.
-If you would like to use these features please contact your Microsoft support representitive on how to opt-in to the Databricks Workspace Private Preview feature program.
+If you would like to use these features please contact your Microsoft support representative on how to opt-in to the Databricks Workspace Private Preview feature program.

 Manages a Databricks Workspace